-In this new three-part series, Hugh Fearnley-Whittingstall and Anita Rani explore where this gigantic problem is coming from, and what we can all do to try and solve it.
-They will be challenging big businesses to do more to reduce the plastic in their products, questioning the government about what they are doing to address recycling and plastic production.
-Plus challenging an entire street in Bristol to try and significantly reduce the amount of single-use plastic in their homes in four months to discover how easy or difficult it is to make these kind of changes.
+In this three-part series, Hugh Fearnley-Whittingstall and Anita Rani explore where this gigantic problem is coming from, and what we can all do to solve it.
+They challenge big businesses to do more to reduce the plastic in their products and question the government about what they are doing to address recycling and plastic production.
+They also challenge an entire street in Bristol to try and significantly reduce the amount of single-use plastic in their homes in four months to discover how easy or difficult it is to make such changes.

-Working with the street in Bristol, Anita quickly identifies where the greatest source of single use plastics are coming from.
+Working with the street in Bristol, Anita quickly identifies where most single-use plastics are coming from.
 Over a third of all the plastic packaging in the country comes from our ten leading supermarket chains, more than 800,000 tonnes a year.
-When our street’s residents try and buy food without unnecessary packaging, they’re shocked to discover that both Sainsbury’s and Tesco seem to charge less for fruit and veg wrapped in plastic.
-Anita heads to Tesco’s HQ to ask why?
+When our street’s residents try to buy food without unnecessary packaging, they’re shocked to discover that both Sainsbury’s and Tesco seem to charge less for fruit and veg wrapped in plastic.
+Anita heads to Tesco’s HQ to ask why.

 Hugh goes on the trail of the plastic that does get recycled and discovers that since China stopped accepting rubbish from around the world, Malaysia has become one of the biggest importers of British waste plastics.

 He travels to Malaysia to try and find out what is happening to it all, and what he sees shocks him to the core.
-Great piles of unsorted British plastics have been left to rot on illegal dumpsites with much of it sat near split UK council recycling bags.
-When Hugh speaks to local residents, they tell of illegal plastic fires being lit to help get rid of it all, which emit clouds of noxious black smoke, which they blame for causing health problems for their young children.
+Great piles of unsorted British plastics have been left to rot on illegal dumpsites, with much of it sat near split UK council recycling bags.
+When Hugh speaks to local residents, they tell of illegal plastic fires being lit to help get rid of it all, which emit clouds of noxious black smoke.
+They blame the smoke for affecting their young children's health.
 Hugh is determined to get to the bottom of what has obviously become a plastic recycling scandal.